-- 2.16 As set out in 2.8 above the EP Plan should reflect the ambitions and content of the BSIP, the content of which was considered and approved by the Combined Authority at its 23 October 2021 meeting. - 2.17 Given the close alignment with the BSIP a large proportion of the content of the EP Plan will be familiar to Members with further information available via the published BSIP.
-As an example of where close alignment has occurred the vision and objectives of the BSIP have been retained for the EP. - 2.18 Where the EP Plan departs from the BSIP is in relation to the timescales that it covers.
+- 2.18 As set out in 2.8 above the EP Plan reflects the ambitions and content of the BSIP, the content of which was considered and approved by the Combined Authority at its 23 October 2021 meeting. - 2.19 Given the close alignment with the BSIP a large proportion of the content of the EP Plan will be familiar to Members with further information available via the published BSIP.
+As an example of where close alignment has occurred the vision and objectives of the BSIP have been retained for the EP. - 2.20 Where the EP Plan departs from the BSIP is in relation to the timescales that it covers.
 While the BSIP is the long-term strategic approach to improving bus services and the network in the region, the initial EP Plan takes a shorter-term view, focussing on what improvements can be made in the period up to 2027.
-This reflects the indicated timescales for deciding on and implementing a bus franchising scheme (if bus franchising is determined to be the preferred option for delivering bus reform in West Yorkshire). - 2.19 Due to the close alignment with the BSIP the EP Plan must be clear on how it will help to deliver the themes and workstreams of the BSIP.
-Table 1 demonstrates how the key themes of the BSIP will be delivered through the EP.
-Appendix 2 provides an overview of the types of outputs and outcomes that the EP will help progress to deliver the interventions identified in the BSIP workstreams.
+This reflects the indicated timescales for deciding on and implementing a bus franchising scheme (if bus franchising is determined to be the preferred option for delivering bus reform in West Yorkshire).

+2.21 Due to the close alignment with the BSIP, the EP Plan must be clear on how it will help to deliver the themes and workstreams of the BSIP.
+The full Enhanced Partnership Plan is linked in the Background Documents.